gordicaleksa/pytorch-naive-video-neural-style-transfer/README.md

 ## Combining stylized frames with original frames (via seg masks)

-On the left you can see typical NST output and the 2 other images on the right were created using segmentation masks.
+On the left you can see typical NST output and the 2 other images on the right were created using masks.

 <p align="center">
 <img src="data/examples/stylized.jpg" width="270px">